mdparvex/Polyp_segmentation_from_colonoscopy_FastAPI/README.md

 # Polyp_segmentation_from_colonoscopy_FastAPI
-this application can segment the polyp from colonoscopy images.
+This application can segment the polyp from colonoscopy images.
+***The model file is missing in this repository because 357MB can not be uploaded to GitHub.
+If you need the model file, please contact me***
 ## project workflow and description

 - collected dataset from [kvasir](https://datasets.simula.no/kvasir/)